serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 This was a simple example of what we can do with type-level programming.
-Using such primitives, we can implement different operations on types and even a Fibonacci [implementation](https://mjj.io/2021/03/29/type-level-programming-in-typescript/), for example.
+Using such primitives, we can implement different operations on types and even [type-level Fibonacci](https://mjj.io/2021/03/29/type-level-programming-in-typescript/), for example.

 ```typescript
 type Fibonacci<N, F0 = Zero, F1 = One> = {